 What is the Bonner Leaders Program?

 Founded in 1990 by the Corella and Bertram F. Bonner Foundation, which is based in Princeton, New Jersey, the Bonner Program is one of the largest privately funded service programs in the nation.
-The Bonner Foundation supports service opportunities for undergraduate students who have a need for financial assistance as well as a commitment to service.
-The Bonner Foundation supports over 2,400 students annually at 80 colleges and universities across the country.
+The Bonner Foundation annually supports service opportunities for over 2,400 undergraduate students at 80 colleges and universities who have a need for financial assistance as well as a commitment to service.
 The Bonner Leaders Program seeks to change the lives of the students, their communities, and the nation by providing access to education and opportunities to serve.

 How many students are in the Bonner Program at Augsburg?

-The number of students fluctuates as one class graduates and new Bonners are brought in every year, but the number tends to stay between 40-45 students.
+The number of students fluctuates as one class graduates and new Bonners are brought in every year, but the number tends to be about 40 students.

 How are students chosen for the Bonner Program?